cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/network_devices_resync_interval_settings_id.md

 Optional:

 - `interval` (Number) Resync interval in minutes.
-To disable periodic resync, set interval as '0'.
-To use global settings, set interval as 'null'.
+To disable periodic resync, set interval as *0*.
+To use global settings, set interval as *null*.

 <a id="nestedatt--item"></a>